scalacenter/platform/process/src/ornate/incubation.md

 helps the maintainers to get a feeling of the process, increase their userbase and get more committed contributors.

+> {.note}
+> Given the compatibility requirements defined in the Platform release process, it
+> is very important that the public API of an incubated module has seen several iterations
+> before a stable release, and is stable enough to last for 18 months.

 ## The infrastructure

 The incubation process and the integration with the infrastructure